Alachi24/spotify-docs/docs/Documentation/Getting_Started.md

 This guide will help you make your first Spotify Web API call to get a [200 OK] response, retrieving an artist’s metadata.
 Let’s get started!

-### What You'll Learn

-- How to set up your Spotify developer account.
-- How to request an access token.
-- How to make your first API call and get a [200 OK] response.

 ### Prerequisites

 - A Spotify account (free or premium).